twbs/bootstrap-rubygem/README.md

 gem 'bootstrap', '~> 5.3.3'
 ```

-This gem requires a Sass engine, so make sure you have **one** of these two gems in your Gemfile:
+This gem requires a Sass engine, so make sure you have **one** of these gems in your Gemfile:
 - [`dartsass-sprockets`](https://github.com/tablecheck/dartsass-sprockets): Dart Sass engine, recommended but only works for Ruby 2.6+ and Rails 5+
 - [`dartsass-rails`](https://github.com/rails/dartsass-rails): Dart Sass engine, recommended for Rails projects that use Propshaft
 - [`cssbundling-rails`](https://github.com/rails/cssbundling-rails): External Sass engine